Ability tracking in Swiss schools

 Most Expats, and Americans in particular, are not a great proponent of the Swiss tracking system.
-Under this system, students in lower secondary school get streamed or ‘tracked’ into three different ability levels: academic track (Gymnasium), intermediate track (Sekundarschule) or lower track (Realschule).
+Under this system, local Swiss schools stream their students into three different ability levels in lower secondary school: academic track (Gymnasium), intermediate track (Sekundarschule) or lower track (Realschule).
 The Gymnasium consists of six years of university-prep school.
 The intermediate track is 3-4 years, and students can either continue high school or do vocational training instead of college.
 The lower track (Realschule), usually leads to a blue-collar type of apprenticeship.

-Decisions about which students should be tracked for college depends on a mix of grades and test scores, and teachers have arguably a big influence.
+Decisions about whether a student can attend a more or less academic track depend on a mix of grades and test scores (in some cantons), and teachers have arguably a big influence.
 The subject matter itself doesn’t necessarily differ from track to track, but the depth and pace of teaching does vary.